HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

 ## Supported Hardware and Configurations

 - Intel Skylake (6th Generation Core) CPU or later with Intel HD Graphics or better
-- Windows 10
+- Windows 10 or Later
-- Linux
+- Some Modern Linux versions.
 - FreeBSD

 Please note, these are not hard limits.
 Hardware encoding via Intel QSV *might* work on older series GPUs and older operating systems, but this is not officially supported.